Cogosense/DmcAccessServer/README.md

 The DMC Access Server consists of two parts:

-1. The Access Server that is usually located in a NOC.
+1. The Access Server that is usually located in a NOC, this is connected to the DMC.
 2. The Remote Gateway, that is connected to the remote antenna system.

-The Access Server consists of an OpenVPN server and a GRETAP tunnel that is a member of the bridge that incorporates the physical interface that is connected to the DMC.
+The Access Server consists of an OpenVPN server that creates an OpenVPN tunnel and a GRETAP tunnel per configured gateway, The GRETAP tunnel is added as a member of the bridge that incorporates the physical interface that is connected to the DMC.
 THe management script in this repo is used to create an OVPN file and a NETPLAN configuration for a remote gateway.
 This is bundled into a self extracting executable installer script.
 The management script also adds the associated GRETAP tunnel into the Access Server bridge connected to the DMC.

-THe installer script is copied to the gateway device and executed.
+The installer script is copied to the gateway device and executed.
 This creates an automatic OpenVPN connection service and attaches the end of the GRETAP tunnel to the OpenVPN assigned IP address.
 The GRETAP tunnel is then added to a bridge device that incorporates the physical interfaces connected to the antenna system.